catedrasaes-umu/NoSQLDataEngineering/README.md

 ***
 # Subtype discovery

-This project is intended to analyze a NoSQLSchema model, its entities and its variations, and create a Variation matrix from it.
-A variation matrix is a data structure that holds a row for each property, and a column for each variation.
-Each cell is marked if a variation has a certain property.
+This project is intended to analyze a U-Schema model, its entities and its variations, and create a Variation matrix from it.
+A variation matrix is a data structure that holds a row for each feature, and a column for each variation.
+Each cell is marked if a variation has a certain feature.
 This data structure allows us to infer **strong**, **weak** and **exclusion** dependencies.
 Once these dependencies are inferred, this project also contains a process able to connect to a MongoDB database and discover the discriminator property of a database.

 This project also contains a **main** class that performs the whole process based on the Figure below: